BradSegal/CV-segal.co.za/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I’m a medical doctor with a passion for digital technology and its applications for healthcare.
-This passion led me to simultaneously complete an MSc in Engineering alongside my medical degree.
-My research focus has largely been on the applications of deep learning for medical imaging, however, I have also worked on infectious disease modelling, HIV transmission risk prediction, as well as more conventional medical research.
-I am thoroughly fascinated with AI & Precision Medicine in all its forms and am working to bring these concepts to reality.
+A practicing medical doctor with a passion for technology and innovation.
+Simultaneously pursued medicine along with a master's degree in biomedical engineering focusing on the applications of machine learning for health.
+He has worked extensively at the intersection of healthcare and data science to develop solutions to the challenges found in low-resource health systems, often serving as a bridge between technical and clinical teams.
+He is fascinated by the future of medical practice and how artificial intelligence will shape and enhance it.